Location pages are an important part of your overall website structure. The approach you take depends on your own business strategy and goals.

 – Vancouver

 To state the obvious from the above list: there are other cities that lie within this theoretical “map”, but how Auto-Location pages are structured allows Google to decipher the best location to funnel traffic in the absence of the exact city.
-You don’t need to build and meticulously maintain an armada of Auto-Location pages in order to rank–instead, hone your homepage content and the linked Auto-Location pages will mirror the updates automatically.
+You don’t need to build and meticulously maintain an armada of Auto-Location pages in order to rank–instead, hone your homepage content and the synced Auto-Location pages will mirror the updates automatically.
+For markets that need unique messaging, you can break sync and customize as needed.

 City Auto-Location pages